gary-archer/oauth.logaggregation.elasticsearch/README.md

   - /var/log/oauthagent/*.log
 ```

-In the `docker-compose.yml` file these map to the following folders on the host computer:
+In the `docker-compose.yml` file these map to the following folders shared from the host computer:

 ```text
 ../oauth.apisample.nodejs/logs